 - Certified Pre-Owned Mazda Warranty

-- Does Mazda Offer An Extended Warranty?
+- Mazda Extended Warranty

 The Mazda New Car Warranty

-When you purchase a new Mazda vehicle, defects in the materials and workmanship of its internal components are covered under the factory warranty.
+When you purchase a new Mazda vehicle, defects in the materials and workmanship of its internal components are covered under a factory warranty.
 This warranty is included in the pricing of the new vehicle.

 Mazda’s warranty has two main types of coverage: New Vehicle Limited Warranty and Limited Powertrain Warranty.
 You can also obtain a specific Rotary Engine Core Limited Warranty Extension for the RX-8, and certain plans have the advantage of the 24/7 Roadside Assistance Program.